-In 2021, Global Sisters celebrates a powerful track record of success, having worked with 4,200 women to generate more than 3,500 business ideas, resulting in 640 businesses already established from a total of 793 planned, thanks to around $2.2M in external support provided.
+In 2021, Global Sisters celebrates a powerful track record of success, having worked with 4,200 women to generate more than 3,500 business ideas, resulting in 640 businesses already established from a total of 793 planned, thanks partly to around $2.2M in external pro bono business support provided.

 The latest addition to a growing portfolio of products and services is The Marketplace, opened in late 2020, and providing an Australian first online sales platform for female entrepreneurs.

-It’s free to join, with no set-up fee, no ongoing monthly fees, and only a tiny commission payable on each transaction.
+It’s free to join, with no set-up fee, no ongoing monthly fees, and only a small commission payable on each transaction.